shtouff/vtalos/README.md

 Then, install the other controlplanes and workers using `apply-config`.
 Do not run `bootstrap` again !

+# Get kubectl config

+Save the confil file into `./kubeconfig`:

+    talosctl kubeconfig ./kubeconfig -n 192.168.42.210

+From now, if the env var `KUBECONFIG` exists and targets this file, `kubectl` (and other clients like `k9s`) will target the `vtalos` cluster.

+    export KUBECONFIG=$PWD/kubeconfig

 # Install cilium

 At this stage, nodes aren't ready because they lack a CNI.
 Notably, they won't be able to run some user workloads (pods).